-Light And Shadow: Psychology And Jung's Insights Into Personality
+Light And Shadow: Carl Jung's Insight Into Personality Types

 While Jung did criticize some of Freud's theories, he continued to focus on the unconscious, believing that a person's childhood and past experiences influence future behavior.
 However, while agreeing with Freud on some important main points, many of Jung's psychological assumptions reflect Freud's theoretical differences.